January 19, 2018 Weather Forecast

 Hilo

-Today: Frequent showers.
-Low around 64.
-Northwest wind around 6 mph.
+Today: Occasional showers.
+High near 76.
+West southwest wind around 5 mph becoming southeast in the afternoon.
 Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Frequent showers.
-High near 77.
-Northwest wind around 6 mph becoming southeast in the afternoon.
-Chance of precipitation is 80%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly before 1am.
+Tonight: Showers likely, mainly before 1am.
 Mostly cloudy, with a low around 63.
 Southeast wind around 5 mph becoming light and variable after midnight.
 Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: A 50 percent chance of showers.
+Mostly cloudy, with a high near 78.
+East southeast wind 3 to 8 mph.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Mostly clear, with a low around 62.
-Light east southeast wind.

-Tonight: Isolated showers after noon.
+Today: A 20 percent chance of showers after noon.
 Widespread haze.
 Mostly sunny, with a high near 78.
 Calm wind becoming west around 5 mph in the afternoon.
-Chance of precipitation is 20%.

-Tomorrow: Isolated showers before midnight.
+Tonight: A 20 percent chance of showers before midnight.
 Widespread haze.
-Partly cloudy, with a low around 61.
+Mostly clear, with a low around 60.
 Calm wind becoming east around 5 mph.

-Chance of precipitation is 20%.
+Tomorrow: A 20 percent chance of showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 78.
+West wind around 6 mph becoming calm in the afternoon.

 Waimea

-Today: Scattered showers.
-Mostly cloudy, with a low around 53.
-Very windy, with a northeast wind around 31 mph, with gusts as high as 55 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.
+Today: A 50 percent chance of showers.
+Partly sunny, with a high near 72.
+Windy, with a northeast wind around 23 mph, with gusts as high as 32 mph.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Tonight: Scattered showers.
+Tonight: A 40 percent chance of showers.
+Mostly cloudy, with a low around 52.
+Windy, with a northeast wind 18 to 23 mph becoming light and variable in the evening.
+Winds could gust as high as 32 mph.
+New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: A 40 percent chance of showers.
 Partly sunny, with a high near 73.
 Light and variable wind.
-Chance of precipitation is 50%.
 New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 52.
-Light east southeast wind.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

 Kohala

 Today: Showers likely.
-Mostly cloudy, with a low around 46.
-Very windy, with an east northeast wind around 32 mph, with gusts as high as 55 mph.
+Mostly cloudy, with a high near 68.
+Breezy, with an east wind 13 to 20 mph, with gusts as high as 28 mph.
 Chance of precipitation is 70%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely.
+Tonight: A 50 percent chance of showers.
+Mostly cloudy, with a low around 45.
+East wind around 7 mph.
+New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: A 50 percent chance of showers.
 Mostly cloudy, with a high near 69.
-Northeast wind 8 to 11 mph.
-Chance of precipitation is 70%.
+East southeast wind around 6 mph becoming light and variable.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers.
-Partly cloudy, with a low around 45.
-East wind around 7 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Today: Isolated showers.
+Today: A 20 percent chance of showers before noon.
 Widespread haze.
-Partly cloudy, with a low around 69.
-Very windy, with an east northeast wind around 34 mph, with gusts as high as 45 mph.
-Chance of precipitation is 20%.

-Tonight: Isolated showers before noon.
-Widespread haze.
 Mostly sunny, with a high near 78.
-Very windy, with an east northeast wind 30 to 32 mph, with gusts as high as 41 mph.
-Chance of precipitation is 20%.
+Very windy, with an east wind 30 to 32 mph, with gusts as high as 41 mph.

-Tomorrow: Isolated showers.
+Tonight: A 20 percent chance of showers.
 Widespread haze.
-Partly cloudy, with a low around 69.
+Partly cloudy, with a low around 68.
 Windy, with an east northeast wind 21 to 28 mph, with gusts as high as 36 mph.

-Chance of precipitation is 20%.
+Tomorrow: A 30 percent chance of showers, mainly before noon.
+Widespread haze.
+Partly sunny, with a high near 78.
+Breezy, with an east northeast wind 17 to 21 mph, with gusts as high as 26 mph.
+New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Today: Frequent showers.
-Low around 62.
-North wind around 9 mph.
-Chance of precipitation is 80%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Frequent showers.
-High near 76.
+Today: Occasional showers.
+High near 75.
 Light and variable wind becoming north northeast around 6 mph in the afternoon.
 Chance of precipitation is 80%.
 New precipitation amounts between a tenth and quarter of an inch possible.

-Tomorrow: Showers likely, mainly before midnight.
+Tonight: Showers likely, mainly before 1am.
 Mostly cloudy, with a low around 61.
-Northwest wind around 5 mph becoming calm in the evening.
+North northeast wind around 6 mph becoming calm after midnight.
 Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

-New precipitation amounts of less than a tenth of an inch possible.
+Tomorrow: Showers likely, mainly after 1pm.
+Mostly cloudy, with a high near 77.
+Northeast wind 3 to 7 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waikoloa

-Today: Clear, with a low around 62.
-Strong and damaging winds, with an east southeast wind around 44 mph, with gusts as high as 65 mph.
+Today: Sunny, with a high near 79.
+Very windy, with a northeast wind around 34 mph, with gusts as high as 50 mph.

+Tonight: Mostly clear, with a low around 60.
+Very windy, with a northeast wind 29 to 34 mph becoming light east northeast in the evening.
+Winds could gust as high as 50 mph.

-Tonight: Sunny, with a high near 79.
-Calm wind becoming west northwest around 6 mph in the afternoon.
+Tomorrow: Mostly sunny, with a high near 79.
+Calm wind becoming west northwest around 5 mph in the afternoon.

 Data Courtesy of NOAA.gov